Preface to Lyrical Ballads Summary

 • Imagination and Everyday Life

-Contrary to contemporary poets, who focused on grandiose themes and unfamiliar locales, Wordsworth finds inspiration in the simplicity of everyday living.
-He considers that the poet’s imagination can draw potent emotions and deep truths from the common experiences of human life.
+Contrary to contemporary poets, who focused on grandiose themes and unfamiliar locales, Wordsworth finds inspiration in the simplicity of everyday life.
+He considers that the poet’s imagination can draw potent emotions and deep truths from human life’s everyday experiences.

 • Imagination and Nature